Men Currently in Formation

 Born in Tampico, Tamaulipas, Mexico, Javier graduated from the Universidad Autónoma de Tamaulipas in 2000 with a bachelor’s degree in communication.
 He received his Master’s Degree in Communication and Socio-cultural Studies at ITESO.
-He worked for thirteen years in the corporate world in the fields of organizational development, change management and coaching in Mexico, U.S.A., Canada, and South Korea.
+He worked for 13 years in the corporate world in the fields of organizational development, change management and coaching in Mexico, U.S.A., Canada, and South Korea.
 In 2010, he spent a year in Israel and Italy studying biblical archeology, exegesis and theology.
 That same year, he also founded The Center for Biblical Studies “Xaire” in Mexico City.
 The Center was dedicated to the researching of, teaching and training in biblical sciences.
-Javier came to HNP in 2013.
 Javier is currently working toward a Master of Arts in Theology with a concentration in Biblical studies.
 As a student friar, Javier continues to pursue his passion for Biblical studies: he founded the Bible Study Group for the Hispanic-Latino Community at St. Camillus Parish, in Silver Spring, MD.
 He also travels giving biblical workshops, lectures, conferences, and he writes a weekly biblical commentary on the Sunday Gospel, focusing on the interaction between faith and social action.

 Why I Chose the Franciscans

 Hear some of our friars speak about why they decided to become a Franciscan.

 Cidouane Joseph, OFM

 Reflections of Friars in Training